 Keep yourself prepared for a successful domestic exhibition show

-Inspect your advance cargo
+- Inspect your advance cargo

-Organise a binder for every attendee
+- Organize a binder for every expo stand staff

-Update your calendar and your out-of-office message
+- Update your calendar and your out-of-office message

 Leave your complete itinerary for the team staying at the workplace.

 - Maintain a backup of all of your vital phone and email contacts